 We have asked the NPC if it will circulate comments nationwide about this unfairness.

 Disability laws compared to Europe, Canada, USA, etc.

 UK disability laws need updating and improving to match disability laws elsewhere.

 Yet many local disability groups are not demanding legislative changes at both local authority and national parliamentary level.
 There is no comparison with the USA's powerful and effective Americans With Disabilities Act (ADA) - see http://www.ada.gov or similar in Europe, Canada and beyond.
 (In Canada see http://www.ccdonline.ca/en/socialpolicy/fda/1006).
 The lack of UK legislative teeth has so infuriated some overseas visitors that they have complained.
 We got them because we are networked with overseas groups.
 When we sent the last of those emails to the Eastbourne access group involved, instead of being concerned and willing to refer them to their councils and legislators in hope of action to remedy defects, all we got were complaints.

-We have a World Wide Website duty to let all disabled visitors to the Eastbourne area from anywhere abroad who are long-used to disability provisions in their own countries being protected by law both in the public and private sectors, know they should not believe, from the incomplete access information they receive from any other UK source, that similar comprehensive disability laws apply here.
-They do not, as we demonstrate clearly in www.sovereignharbourgazette.org.uk/ESHDisability.htm.
-Hopefully, when starting from late November 2017 the UK Parliament debates how European Law will be incorporated into UK law prior to Brexit, it will mean that much broader and comprehensive EU-wide Disability laws will replace the very inferior UK disability laws.
+All disabled visitors to the Eastbourne area from anywhere abroad who are long-used to disability provisions in their own countries being protected by law both in the public and private sectors, must be told that similar comprehensive disability laws do not apply here.
+We state this in our www.sovereignharbourgazette.org.uk/ESHDisability.htm.
+Hopefully, the UK Parliament, when debating how European Law will be incorporated into UK law prior to Brexit, will EU-wide Disability laws to replace and give some legal teeth to very inferior UK disability provisions.